 The estimated incidence is at 1:1000-2000 live births 2.

-A constellation of features can occur and these depend on the severity of spinal bifida and any associated CNS defects.
+A constellation of features can occur and these depend on the severity of spina bifida and any associated CNS defects.
 Common symptoms include:

 - back pain